ashishtomar99/ColgatePalmolive-Amazon_Profitability_IndustryPracticum/README.md

 How does a CPG firm with a massive online presence optimize its product strategy and channelize its marketing efforts when the biggest ecommerce platform Amazon shares only aggregated metrics instead of granular measures?

-This is what our team solved for a New York based Fortune200 CPG firm, and designed an enhanced decision support system using machinelearning techniques, as a part of Industry Practicum Project, in around 3 months.
+This is what our team solved for a New York based Fortune200 CPG firm, and designed an enhanced decision support system using machine learning techniques, as a part of Industry Practicum Project, in around 3 months.

 The following were the highlights/crux of the entire project: